zscaler/zscaler-terraformer/README.md

 start managing them via Terraform, and don't want to spend the time to manually write the Terraform configuration to describe them.

-Read the [announcement blog](https://blog.cloudflare.com/cloudflares-partnership-with-hashicorp-and-bootstrapping-terraform-with-cf-terraforming/) for further details on using `cf-terraforming` in your workflow.

 > NOTE: This tool has been developed and tested with Terraform v1.x.x only.

 ## Usage